When to Call Biomed vs. Troubleshoot Yourself: A Clinical Staff Decision Guide

 How to Report an Issue to Biomed (The 5-Point Ticket)

 The quality of your service request directly affects how fast Biomed can resolve the issue.
-Hospitals with detailed equipment logs resolve patient monitor issues significantly faster.
+Hospitals with detailed equipment logs tend to resolve patient monitor issues faster, because the technician arrives knowing the model, the symptom, and what has already been ruled out.
 Include these five data points every time:

 # Category What to Include